WebstaurantStore / Food Service Resources / Cooking Equipment / How to Choose the Best Commercial Deep Fryer

 Manufacturers create their assorted fryers with various usage rates in mind, so you'll need to be mindful of how a specific fryer is rated.

-• Light-duty: these units are best for low-volume use at a deli, concession stand, or another small business that has frying as a niche.
+• Light-duty fryers: These units are best for low-volume use at a deli, concession stand, or another small business that has frying as a niche.
 They're not constructed with constant use in mind.

-• Medium-duty: while they're designed to handle similar applications to light-duty models, they can handle notably more frequent use without losing performance efficiency.
+• Medium-duty fryers: While they're designed to handle similar applications to light-duty models, they can handle notably more frequent use without losing performance efficiency.

-• Heavy-duty: if you have a popular restaurant or food truck that focuses on fried foods, you'll likely be in the market for a heavy-duty model.
+• Heavy-duty fryers: If you have a popular restaurant or food truck that focuses on fried foods, you'll likely be in the market for a heavy-duty model.
 It focuses on durability, from the body to the legs to the fry baskets.

 Location

 A fryer's location is critical to the life and quality of its oil.
 Oil must be as clean as possible to avoid flavor tampering and create a high-quality product.
-Top-notch filtration should be a priority, but placement away from other equipment that tends to spatter, like ranges, will also help a lot.
+Top-notch filtration should be a priority, but placement away from other equipment that tends to spatter, like ranges, will also help.

 Size